NASAWorldWind/NASAWorldWind.github.io/content/java/demos.md

 ---

 {{% panel title="WMS Layer Manager" link="https://worldwind.arc.nasa.gov/java/latest/webstart/WMSLayerManager.jnlp" imgUrl="/img/java/wmslayermanager_01_250.jpg" %}}
-This example application demonstrates the SDK WMS capabilities.
-It features a WMS layer panel that allows you to access any WMS server and layers.
+Features a WMS layer panel that allows you to access any WMS server and
+        layers.

 To add a server, click on the + tab and enter a url.
 After the WMS discovery process, the list of available layers is displayed.
 Select one to add it to the current globe layer list.
 Unselect it to remove it.
 {{% /panel %}}